octo-technology/OpenTezos/docs/formal-verification/introduction.md

 ### Overview

 The Tezos blockchain implements smart contracts using the Michelson language (see module _Michelson_).
-Michelson is a low-level stack-based turing-complete language which have been proven; the proof of Michelson language is compiled in a library called *Mi-cho-coq*.
+Michelson is a low-level stack-based turing-complete language which have been proven; the proof of Michelson language is compiled in a library called **Mi-cho-coq** (check the official documentation [2]).

-Based on the Curry-Howard isomorphism which ensures the correspondence between a program and a theorem, Mi-cho-coq can be used in a proof assistant called *Coq* to translate a Michelson script into a theorem (i.e. into its logical equivalent form).
+Based on the Curry-Howard isomorphism ([5],[6],[7]) which ensures the correspondence between a program and a theorem, Mi-cho-coq can be used in a proof assistant called **Coq** to translate a Michelson script into a theorem (i.e. into its logical equivalent form).
+The official documentation of Coq can be found here [1], but we recommend easy access documentation such as this introduction to Coq [3].

+> The Coq proof assistant is built upon the paradigm of **calculus of constructions** (as described by Thierry Coquand [16]).

 The formal verification of a smart contract is done by providing a proof for this theorem. *Coq* (the proof assistant) will perform the verification of a given proof (and its related theorem) based on the *Mi-cho-coq* (Michelson proof).

-The proof consists of instructions in _Coq_ language (called Galina).
-Theses instructions called _tactics_ manipulate formal expressions (following logical laws (_Coq_ univers) and _Mi-cho-coq_) and logical implications in order to formally assert truth of a given theorem.
+The proof consists of instructions in _Coq_ language (called Galina [4]).
+Theses instructions called _tactics_ manipulate formal expressions (following logical laws (_Coq_ universe) and _Mi-cho-coq_) and logical implications in order to formally assert truth of a given theorem.

 Before going deeper, let's sum up in the schema below representing the workflow of formal verification of Tezos smart contracts.